canarytrace/documentation/docs/features/overview.md

 [Canarytrace Professional](/docs/why/edition#canarytrace-professional) runner is responsible only for cloning test cases from the repository, loading and executing test cases / monitor script and continuously storing data to elasticsearch (e.g testreport, metrics).
 That’s all.
 No alerting, no parallel execution etc.

-Elasticsearch stack and Canarytrace Listener take over other activities like alerting by thresholds, reporting to stakeholders and first stage analysis of data from Canarytrace runner.
+Elasticsearch stack and Canarytrace Listener take over other activities like alerting based on thresholds, reporting to stakeholders and first stage analysis of data from Canarytrace runner.

 ## Maintenance free
-[Canarytrace Smoke](/docs/why/edition#canarytrace-smoke-pro) and [Canarytrace Smoke Pro](/docs/why/edition#canarytrace-smoke-pro) is edition without any maintenace.
+[Canarytrace Smoke](/docs/why/edition#canarytrace-smoke-pro) and [Canarytrace Smoke Pro](/docs/why/edition#canarytrace-smoke-pro) are editions without any maintenace.
 Enter only destination addresses of landing pages, that's all.

 It’s a great approach for quickly monitoring and measure of landing pages and other pages available via URI

 ## Live reporting test report
-All data from Canarytrace runner are continuously stored to Elasticsearch.
+All data from Canarytrace runner are continuously stored into Elasticsearch.
 You can see the results of testing and measurement immediately.

 ## Canarytrace installer
 [Installer](/docs/features/installer) is our component for quickly setup Elasticsearch and Kibana before first run.
 Installer set up [index patterns](https://www.elastic.co/guide/en/kibana/current/index-patterns.html), [mappings and template](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html), [visualizations and dashboards](https://www.elastic.co/guide/en/kibana/current/dashboard.html).

 ## Kibana visualizations and dashboards

 [Kibana](https://www.elastic.co/kibana) is a web application with GUI for viewing data stored in Elasticsearch.
-Data then can be used in graphs and other visualisations from which you can create custom dashboards for your testers, managers, developers or other team members.
+Data can be used in graphs and other visualisations from which you can create custom dashboards for your testers, managers, developers or other team members.

 Kibana contains input search for searching keywork in all data.
 You can search and pairing data in all indices for every run by label `uuid`